Fleny113/EndpointMapper/README.md

 > `Register` method

 > **Note**
-> Since this method is for class and with EndpointMapper you can add more then one handler function to the class
+> Since this method is for class and with EndpointMapper you can add more then one handler function to the class, even
-> because nothing it's stopping you from doing that, the `Configure` method will be called for each endpoint mapped
+> though it is not recommended, the `Configure` method will be called for each endpoint mapped independently from if
-> independently from if it was a different function[^2], if it is for the second / third / ... route of the attribute[^3]
+> it's a different function[^different-function], if it's is for the second / third / ... route of the
-> or if it the same method with 2 different HTTP verb, from 2 different attributes[^4], all of there 3 cases mixes,
+> attribute[^multiple-routes] or if it's the same method with 2 different mapping attributes that map to different HTTP
-> so let's assume you have 2 method, each with 3 routes and 2 attribute, then the `Configure` will be called 12 times
+> methods[^different-attributes], all of there 3 cases mixes, so let's assume you have 2 method, each with 3
+> routes and 2 attribute, then the `Configure` will be called 12 times in total[^explanation-for-12-call].
-> in total[^5]
+>
+> To get more control on what configuration is applied where, you could split the endpoints in multiple files
+> or using one of the `Configure` overloads that gives information about the current endpoint that is being configured,
+> there are 3 overload in total, ignoring the base one, each one adds one information on top of the builder, the route,
+> the HTTP methods and finally the MethodInfo

-[^2]: example, you have 2 methods, `Handle` and `HandleButDifferent` and you map both with an `[HttpMapGet]`, EndpointMapper will call the `Configure` first for `Handle` and it's Get mapping, then for `HandleButDifferent` and it's Get mapping
+[^different-function]: example, you have 2 methods, `Handle` and `HandleButDifferent` and you map both with an `[HttpMapGet]`, EndpointMapper will call the `Configure` first for `Handle` and its Get mapping, then for `HandleButDifferent` and its Get mapping

-[^3]: example, you have a `Handle` method with `[HttpMapGet("/a", "/b")]`, EndpointMapper will call the `Configure` first for /a, then for /b again
+[^multiple-routes]: example, you have a `Handle` method with `[HttpMapGet("/a", "/b")]`, EndpointMapper will call the `Configure` first for /a, then for /b again

-[^4]: example, you have a `Handle` method with `[HttpMapGet("/"), HttpMapPost("/")]`, Endpoint will call the `Configure` first for the Get mapping, then for the Post mapping, BUT if the attribute that you use for mapping implies multiple HTTP verb, like an attribute named `[HttpMapGetAndPost("/")]` that bind your endpoint to both Get and Post then EndpointMapper will call `Configure` only once for this method because it's in fact a single attribute
+[^different-attributes]: example, you have a `Handle` method with `[HttpMapGet("/"), HttpMapPost("/")]`, EndpointMapper will call the `Configure` first for the Get mapping, then for the Post mapping, BUT if the attribute that you use for mapping implies multiple HTTP verb, like an attribute named `[HttpMapGetAndPost("/")]` that bind your endpoint to both Get and Post then EndpointMapper will call `Configure` only once for this method because it's in fact a single attribute

-[^5]: explanation of why 12, first we get the first method, it has 2 attributes, we take the first, we get the 3 routes and as stated in the second rule[^3] we call it 3 times total, then we get the second attributes and call the `Configure` other 3 times for the second rule[^3], and this was the third rule[^4] (the 2 attributes) and we have already called the `Configure` 6 times, then to respect the first rule[^2] we need to this again, and we get another 6 calls, up to a total of 12
+[^explanation-for-12-call]: explanation of why 12, first we get the first method, it has 2 attributes, we take the first, we get the 3 routes and as stated in the second rule[^multiple-routes] we call it 3 times total, then we get the second attributes and call the `Configure` other 3 times for the second rule[^multiple-routes], and this was the third rule[^different-attributes] (the 2 attributes) and we have already called the `Configure` 6 times, then to respect the first rule[^different-function] we need to this again, and we get another 6 calls, up to a total of 12

 ### Method based registration

-If you don't like the fact that EndpointMapper uses attributes to map your endpoints or you need to map to a HTTP verb that does not have an attribute then you can override the `Register(IEndpointRouteBuilder)` method on the class implementing IEndpoint that gives you the `IEndpointRouteBuilder` witch has access to methods like `.MapGet()`
+If you don't like the fact that EndpointMapper uses attributes to map your endpoints or you need to map to a HTTP verb that does not have an attribute then you can override the `Register` method on the class implementing IEndpoint that gives you the `IEndpointRouteBuilder` witch has access to methods like `.MapGet()`

 > **Warning**
-> Don't use `Register(IEndpointRouteBuilder)` if you need to configure thing like OutputCaching that on can accept an
+> Don't use `Register(IEndpointRouteBuilder)` if you need to configure stuff like OutputCaching that can accept an
 > action to configure it's behaviour without creating a policy, for this there is the `Configure(RouteHandlerBuilder)`
 > method instead, you can [see more about this here](#method-based-configuration)